Managing your data

 Important to note

 Retention periods are based on the last modified date of the session.
-For example, if you set a retention period to 90 days, the session and all associated data would be deleted 90 days after the last interaction (e.g. answering a question).
+For example, if you set a retention period to 90 days, the session and all associated data would be deleted 90 days after the last update to the session (e.g. injecting data, making a query, answering a question or undoing the last interaction).

 The following data is not in scope of the data retention policies: